 Please stay for lunch in fellowship after the training!

-*Suggested donation of $25
+COST: Suggested donation of $25

-(includes light refreshments, lunch, and materials)
+(includes light refreshments and lunch)

 RSVP is required.
 Register HERE.